Ciara Becomes The First To Twerk On Met Gala Red Carpet: ‘History Has Been Made’

 — Khloé (@khloekardashian) May 7, 2019

-This week is a busy week for Ciara as she prepares for the release of her seventh studio album, Beauty Marks, which will be released this week on May 10.
+This week is a busy week for Ciara as she prepares for the release of her seventh studio album, Beauty Marks, which will be released on May 10.
 To promote the album, Cici has created a movement for her fans to join in on.
 She wants them to join her in the “#BeautyMarks” journey and upload their rawest selfies to her website.
 This movement was kickstarted after she posted a “vulnerable” selfie to her page, which showed the star posing makeup- and extension-free, per The Inquisitr.

 The album will contain her recently released singles — “Level Up,” “Freak Me” featuring Tekno, “Dose,” “Greatest Love,” and “Thinkin Bout You.”
 Other collaborations include Kelly Rowland and Macklemore.